Donald Brooks

 Donald Brooks (January 9, 1928 – August 1, 2005) was an American fashion designer and creator of the "American Look" founded in the 1950s and 1960s.
 He had an immense passion for stage and film, designing well over 3500 costumes.
-His efforts were recognized by an Emmy Award and numerous other honors; he was also nominated three times for the Academy Award and once for a Tony.
+His efforts were recognized with an Emmy Award and numerous other honors; he was also nominated three times for the Academy Award and once for a Tony.